Key Takeaways

 Employers, because of the federal Civil Rights Act of 1964, are not allowed to make job choices based on sex, religion, color, race (as well as pregnancy), or national origin.
 Extra laws forbid discrimination centered on age (if the worker is at least 40 years old), genetic information, or disability.

 • Specified information on federal laws forbidding service bias is on the Equal Employment Opportunity Commission’s Laws Imposed by the EEOC.
-The Virginia law keeps workers safe from discrimination.
+The Virginia law keeps employees safe from discrimination.
 Virginia law also vetoes prejudice based on marital status.

 • Sexual harassment – frequently in the custom of uninvited touching, requests for dates, sexual comments, pornography, and so on – is the most common types of harassment.
 Nevertheless, harassment could also be founded on things such as national origin, race, or other traits.